openedx/docs.openedx.org/source/translators/quickstarts/start-translating-openedx.rst

    After you select a resource, you will see the number of untranslated and unreviewed strings.
-   You can choose which string to translate and then click the button "Save Translation" after you have tranlsated a string:
+   You can choose which string to translate and then click the button "Save Translation" after you have translated a string:

    .. image:: /_images/TranslateResource.png

 #.
-After saving your translation, there is a possibility to make a QA test byclicking the button
+After saving your translation, there is a possibility to make a QA test by clicking the button
    "QA Check" on the right side of the screen:

    .. image:: /_images/QACheck1.png